sujatha-m/sujatha-m/README.md

 ## I'm a Full Stack Web Developer!!

 - 🔭 I’m currently working as Volunteer web devloper with Sopcal
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects